parente/tott/doc/sessions/jquery.rst

 Support row and column removal
 ##############################

-Add buttons and code for removing entire rows and columns from the spreadsheet.
+Add UI and code for removing entire rows and columns from the spreadsheet.
 Remember to re-execute any formulas after adding either.
 (Hint: Have you put the code for formula execution in its own reusable function yet?)

 Add CSV URL import
 ##################

-Looking back, it's silly that we had to download a CSV file from a GitHub Gist just to load it from your local machine into your web browser.
+Looking back, it's silly that you had to download a CSV file from a GitHub Gist just to load it from your local machine into your web browser.
 Why not just fetch it directly from the Gist URL?

 One complicating factor is that JavaScript running in a web browser can only send requests to the same origin that served up the HTML page that includes it.
 This security precaution is known as the `same origin policy <http://en.wikipedia.org/wiki/Same-origin_policy>`_  and is meant to prevent `cross-site scripting attacks <http://en.wikipedia.org/wiki/Cross-site_scripting>`_.
 Web applications have ways of working around this limitation, one of is to simply make such requests on the server side, not the client-side.

 The Python web server hosting the SS web assets already has a ``/gist/:userid/:gistid`` resource.
 Sending an HTTP GET request to this resource with a valid GitHub username and Gist ID will cause the server to respond with the raw text of the Gist.

-Add elements to the ShortSheet UI to collect this information from the user, and a trigger for sending it to the Python server.
+Add elements to the ShortSheet UI to collect this information, and a trigger to send it to the Python server.
 Add jQuery code to listen for the trigger event and to send a GET request (AJAX request) with the requisite information.
 Populate the spreadsheet with the response CSV in the same manner as when the file existed locally.

+Test your code with the gist you downloaded previously at http://192.168.33.10:8080/gist/parente/7965617 or another CSV gist of your choosing.

 Add more features
 #################

 Consider other features most spreadsheets have (or don't have).
 Implement whatever you wish.
 Here are some starting ideas.

+* Show errors loading spreadsheets, evaluating formulas, and so on using Bootstrap alerts.
 * Support column and row sorting by value.
 * Support column and row re-ordering via drag and drop.
 * Support keyboard navigation of the sheet.
 * Support more formula operations.
+* Support progressive loading of large CSV files.
+* Set columns to a fixed, but adjustable, width.
 * Allow users to download modified sheets as CSV files.
 * Add spreadsheet persistence on the server side.
 * Make sheet display more attractive with better styling.
+* Show a busy spinner while loading data.

 Projects
 --------